dhyey2209/Automating-Internal-Docs-Search-with-LLM-Agents-CrewAI-Ollama/README.md

-# AI Agent for Internal Docs
+# Automating Internal Docs Search with LLM Agents: CrewAI + Ollama

 Turn dense internal documentation into a conversational, searchable experience: Using CrewAI for multi-agent workflows and Ollama for local LLM inference.